-[Updated] Twitter 2.0: new or upcoming features, mass resignations, leaks, & more about the platform after Elon Musk's takeover
+[Updated] Twitter 2.0: new or upcoming features, mass resignations, leaks, & more after Elon Musk's takeover

 New updates are being added at the bottom of this story…….